-- a fixed component that rewards the capacity to hold a position in a satisfactory manner through the employee's displaying the required skills and - a variable component that aims to reward collective and individual performance, depending on objectives defined at the beginning of the year and conditional on the results, the context as well as the behaviour displayed to meet said objectives, according to common references shared by the entire Group.
-Employees whose variable remuneration does not overcome a certain level may also benefit from a long term incentive award in the form of performance shares.
-The corresponding pools of LTI are mainly dedicated to employees who have been identified as strategic talents, key resources and top performers.
+- a fixed component that rewards the capacity to hold a position in a satisfactory manner through the employee displaying the required skills and professional experience.
+It includes items such as base salary and, if necessary, additional elements of remuneration linked to mobility and/or function respecting the regulation (ex allowance provided that it is predetermined, transparent, maintained and not revocable during the period related to the specific role or responsibilities and that it does not encourage risk-taking); - a variable component that aims to reward collective and individual performance, depending on objectives defined at the beginning of the year and conditional on the results, the context, and the behaviour displayed to meet said objectives.
+Employees whose variable remuneration does not exceed a certain level may also benefit from a longterm incentive award in the form of performance shares.
+This incentive is mainly dedicated to employees who have been identified as strategic talents, key resources and top performers.
+For the majority of employees, the variable remuneration is paid in full once a year in cash provided that the employment contract is not terminated on the date of payment.
+For some employees, part of the variable remuneration is deferred due to their activity (material risk takers) or the level of their amount of variable remuneration.